Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set top box and service.

 - Sky Q 1TB (no 4K Ultra HD)

-- Sky Q Mini (multiroom box)
+- Sky Q Mini (multiscreen box)

 The Sky Q box you receive will depend on the amount you’re willing to pay for your service.
 The most expensive box comes with more storage for your downloads and recordings and is capable of 4K Ultra HD viewing, whereas the cheaper options have less storage and lower viewing quality.

-However, if this is your first satellite TV service, you’ll need an engineer to visit and install the Sky satellite before you can start enjoying Sky Q. You’ll be prompted to book this when you sign up for your package.
+You’ll need an engineer to visit and install the Sky satellite before you can start enjoying Sky Q. You’ll be prompted to book this when you sign up for your package.
 Sky will likely charge an installation fee of £29.95 for the work, depending on the deal you sign up for.

-Sky Q remote
+Sky Q voice remote control

 How does Sky Q work?